 Isn’t it amazing how we humans always want what we don’t have and not what we do?
-It’s the reason for the invention of hair straighteners, plastic surgery and tanning salons.
+It’s the reason for the invention of hair straighteners, plastic surgery, and tanning salons.
 It surely plays a big part in the reason why we travel.
 We find our own little world unbearably dull and ordinary at times and so go off in search of some more exotic place.

-I come from Salisbury, a small medieval town in England which boasts a beautiful cathedral and is five minutes from the world heritage site of Stonehenge.
+I come from Salisbury, a small medieval town in England that boasts a beautiful cathedral and is five minutes from the world heritage site of Stonehenge.
 Thousands of tourists flock here each year, yet because I live here, I find it ordinary and boring.
 So it is really no surprise that when I was offered the opportunity to live abroad for a while, I jumped at the chance.
 I ended up in Asturias, a region of Northern Spain, in a city called Oviedo.
-An utterly charming but slightly loony place, at first I thought it seemed deliciously, almost unbearably, exotic and interesting.
+An utterly charming but slightly loony place, at first I thought it seemed delicious, almost unbearably, exotic and interesting.

 I was in my element; everything was a ‘new’ experience.
 Bells ring out across the city every hour playing the Asturian anthem, with shorter bursts every quarter of an hour.
 It provides a tuneful backdrop to daily life, while bagpipe players, an unexpected sign of the region’s Celtic origins, parade on festival days and play a longer version of the same song.

 It is a region famed for its cheeses and cider.
 The latter is an experience more than a drink, you have it insidrerias where the floor is covered with sawdust.
 The waiters pour a small amount of the cider – or sidra – from a bottle into your glass to aerate it and you down it in one gulp, discarding the remnants onto the floor and await the next round.
 I thought it was disgusting the first few times I tried it, , but it was a fun experience nonetheless!